Becoming a #1 International Best-Selling Author? Healing a dog with music? Moving abroad with two cats?

 “Everything seems like it can be a great opportunity.
 I think everything does have the potential to be a great opportunity, but there comes a point where you have to focus and make sure that everything you’re doing falls under that umbrella [your primary goal].” – Tom Camp

-“For anyone that’s writing a self-help book think about what you could’ve used, where you were lost, and what is that big thing that you could give yourself back then if you had a time machine.” – Tom Camp
+“For anyone who’s writing a self-help book, think about what you could’ve used, where you were lost, and what is that big thing that you could give yourself back then if you had a time machine.” – Tom Camp

 “If you invest enough in them they will care enough to invest in you.
 I never had to ask anybody to check out my music because I already built up a personal relationship with my audience.
 By the time I would even think to ask they had already done it.” – Tom Camp

 - “If you invest enough in them, they will care enough to invest in you.” – Tom Camp

 - “It was a big lesson to see the power of personal investment.” – Tom Camp

 - “Artists are 10% ego; 90% insecure.” – Tom Camp

 - “Give to the audience; serve them first.” – Tom Camp